-1. Donald R.Cooper and Pamela S.Schindler:Business Research Methods (Tata McGraw Hill)

-2. Mark Saunders, Philip Lewis and Adrian Thornhill: Research Methods for Business Students (Pearson education)

-3. AditamBhjuanagaRao: Research Methodology for Management & Social Sciences (Excel)
+- 1. Donald R.Cooper and Pamela S.Schindler: Business Research Methods (Tata McGraw Hill) - 2.
+Mark Saunders, Philip Lewis and Adrian Thornhill: Research Methods for Business Students (Pearson education) - 3.
+AditamBhjuanagaRao: Research Methodology for Management & Social Sciences (Excel)

-4. William G: Business Research Methods 8th Edition.
-(South Western 2012).

-5. Naval Bajpai: Business Research Methods (Pearson 2011).
+- 4. William G: Business Research Methods 8th Edition.
+(South Western 2012). - 5.
+Naval Bajpai: Business Research Methods (Pearson 2011).

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-L-T-P-C Max 206 MANAGEMENT INFORMATION SYSTEMS 4-0-0-4 Marks 100
+L-T-P-C Max Marks 206 MANAGEMENT INFORMATION SYSTEMS 4-0-0-4 100

-- To introduce the concepts of different business system . - To focus on different components of information systems and to plan, design and develop such systems. - To understand the various functional information systems.
+- To introduce the concepts of different business system. - To focus on different components of information systems and to plan, design and develop such systems. - To understand the various functional information systems.